-Timeline : Prehistory in the North East 10,000 BC to 43 AD
+Timeline : Prehistory in the North East 10,000 BC to AD 43

 There has been a human presence in North East England for close to 10,000 years.
 Beginning with a scant population of ‘hunter gatherers’ in the Stone Age, followed by the first farmers with their ‘ritual landscape’ of henges and standing stones, through to the tribal Britons of the Iron Age on the eve of the Roman Conquest.

 It is only then, after the first 8,000 years had passed, that our region’s recorded history begins with the arrival of the Romans.
-Even then, for the first four centuries, our story is left to Roman chroniclers for whom we were one small and distant part of a remote province in an empire that stretched across Europe.
+Even then, for the first four centuries, our story is left to Roman chroniclers for whom we were only one small and distant part of a remote province in an empire that stretched across Europe.

-Long before the Romans set foot on our shores, many long-forgotten stories were no doubt told and lands explored as they were shaped by the hand of man.
+Long before the Romans set foot on our shores, many long-forgotten stories were no doubt told and new lands explored as they were shaped by the hand of man.

 Season by season, year by year, setting suns would come and go and the skies of the scattered stars were worshipped.
 Tools were crafted, used and perfected.
 Families were loved and lost.
 Most of this vast era of time will remain forever an unknowable past, an enigma, but something of the story of those first 8,000 years can still be told thanks to archaeology and science.
 It is a grand and epic story, that is very much a part of our journey to the present, written into our landscape and into our very genes.